 Marine Science Internship is dedicated to delivering resume-building skills and training in the foundations of scientific research and science diving.
-The program is geared toward students aged 14-18 looking to pursue advanced studies in Science, Technology, Engineering and Math (STEM) subjects.
-Through this 2-week program students participate in research-based field trips, conduct laboratory investigations and work on team building skills during group activities and projects centered on BIOS’s scientific research.
-Students work toward their PADI Advanced Open Water certification over the course of the program while also engaging in their own independent research projects.
+This program is geared toward students aged 14-16 looking to pursue advanced studies in science, technology, engineering and math (STEM) subjects.
+Through this two-week immersive program students participate in research-based field trips, conduct laboratory investigations and work on team building skills during group activities and projects centered on BIOS’s scientific research.
+During Marine Science Internship students work toward building their SCUBA confidence which enables them to engage in their own independent research project.

 Program Requirements and Schedule

-The application for Marine Science Internship can be found here.
-The deadline for submitting completed applications is April 15th, 2017.
-Successful applicants will be notified by April 30th, at which point we'll request a written statement of acceptance.
+The application form for Marine Science Internship can be found here.
+The deadline for submitting completed applications is April 15, 2023.
+Notifications of acceptance will occur on or before May 15.